RanjaniMudaliar/SNLP-Tasks/README.md

 8 FSA for adjective file contains FSA for Adjectives POS for Tamil Language

 9 Spacy_Implementation has the Digital Assignment implementation of nlp tool other than NLTK

+10 Chunking_of_LOR's file has chunking and chinking for LOR sample 1 and LOP sample 2

+11 June 25 Hands_on file has class work

+12 INLTK_TAMIL files has inltk functions for tamil language with small sentence